mohhddhassan/kubernetes-the-easy-way/01-prerequisites/01-getting-started.md

 ## 2. Docker Basics (Very Quick)

-Kubernetes orchestrates containers, so knowing what a container is… is kinda needed.
+Kubernetes orchestrates containers, so knowing what a container is… kinda needed.

 - **Container vs VM in one line:**
   VM = heavy (OS + app)